BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-convert -github -markdown-files-to-a-simple-website.md

 to copy-paste in it:

-It’s basically just a few tuning of GitHub Pages’ default configuration to have a better handling of Markdown files.
+It's basically just a few tuning of GitHub Pages’ default configuration to have a better handling of Markdown files.

 ### Activate GitHub Pages in your repository configuration